ADGEfficiency/programming-resources/fundamentals/tools.md

 `$x_{3}$` -> $x_{3}$

+It will render in Notebooks

-## File system naming
+## Files

 All files are text
 - characters
 - binary

+File system naming
-The suffix doesn't change the data in a file - is used by programs to identify file type
+- The suffix doesn't change the data in a file
+- is used by programs to identify file type

 Don't put spaces in file names

-Use `-` where possible - python (`.py`) files all need `_`, but `-` is prettier
+- use `-` where possible - python (`.py`) files all need `_`, but `-` is prettier

 ## The web

-Server versus client side compute
+Web is a conversation between computers
+- clients & servers

-Server sends HTML, CSS & Javascript to your browser - JS runs in your browser
+- server sends HTML, CSS & Javascript to your browser - JS runs in your browser

+Javascript means that the server can send you code to run
+- server versus client side compute

 ## The cloud